ronin-rb/ronin-nmap/man/ronin-nmap-convert.1.md

 ## DESCRIPTION

-Converts an nmap `.xml` file to JSON or CSV.
+Converts an nmap XML file to JSON or CSV.

 ## ARGUMENTS

 *XML_FILE*
-: The nmap `.xml` file to import.
+: The nmap XML file to import.

 *OUTPUT_FILE*
 : The optional output file to write to.